kemalat/microservices-kafka-mq/README.md

 # microservices-kafka-mq

-This proof of concept application demonstrates how to utilize Apache Kafka as messaging queue/bus between Java Spring based microservices to achieve event-driven architecture.
+This proof of concept application demonstrates how to utilize Apache Kafka as messaging bus between Java Spring based microservices to achieve event-driven architecture.

 ## Publish-Subscribe Model
 By means of Publish-Subscribe Model, multiple publishers publish messages to topics hosted by brokers.
 Those brokers can be subscribed to by multiple subscribers.
 A message is broadcasted to all the subscribers of a topic.
 In our demonstration we start only one broker.
 Subscribers of Kafka broker are our microservices(order and invocing).